Education and training

 On 20 November 2010, NATO and the Government of the Islamic Republic of Afghanistan signed a Declaration on an Enduring Partnership.
 This Enduring Partnership is intended to provide long-term political and practical support to Afghanistan as it rebuilds its security institutions and assumes full responsibility for its own security.
 It includes a series of agreed programmes and activities undertaken as part of the ongoing cooperation between NATO and Afghanistan.
 This includes the Professional Military Education Programme for Afghanistan, which aims to further develop Afghan institutions, as well as other initiatives such as a counter-narcotics training pilot project.

-On the occasion of NATO’s Warsaw Summit in 2016, the Alliance and the Afghan authorities reaffirmed their mutual commitment to ensuring long-term security and stability.
+On the occasion of NATO’s Brussels Summit in 2018, the Alliance and the Afghan authorities reaffirmed their mutual commitment to ensuring long-term security and stability.
 NATO and its operational partners will continue to sustain the Resolute Support mission through continuous delivery of training, advice and assistance to the Afghan security institutions and forces.

 - Joint training means forces from two or more military departments working under a single command and combined forces are forces from different countries working under a single command.

-Over the last decades, the Alliance has developed structured partnerships, including with international organisations.
-To this extent, the education and training activities, as well as the possibility to exercise together, enhance the ability to give coherent and effective responses to complex security challenges.
+Over the last decades, the Alliance has also developed structured partnerships with international organisations.
+This cooperation enhances the ability to give coherent and effective responses to complex security challenges.

 - Partnership for Peace programme

-When NATO invited former Warsaw Pact countries, former Soviet Republics and non-member western European countries to join the PfP programme in 1994, participating countries committed themselves to increasing interoperability with NATO forces.
+When NATO invited former Warsaw Pact countries, former Soviet Republics and non-member western European countries to join the Partnership for Peace (PfP) programme in 1994, participating countries committed themselves to increasing interoperability with NATO forces.
 This opened the way for joint training and marked the beginning of NATO’s support for defence reform.

 NATO training institutions soon followed suit.
 The first officers’ course for partner countries was conducted in October 1994 at the NATO Communications and Information Systems School.
 Similarly, the NATO Defense College integrated PfP issues into its Senior Course.